Automatic reconciliation

 You can refund ACH credit transfer and check payments through either the Dashboard or the API.
 However, the customer must specify the account to return the funds to.
 Stripe automatically contacts the customer at the email address provided.
 As soon as the customer provides us with their account information, we process the refund automatically.

 .
-If the refund fails, you’ll receive the refund.
+If the refund fails, you receive the refund.

 event, and the status of the refund transitions to failed

 .
-This means that we couldn’t process the refund, and you must return the funds to your customer outside of Stripe.
-This is a rare occurrence, which can happen if the refund is sent to an account that has been frozen.
-Refunds that have been completed have a succeeded
+This means Stripe can’t process the refund, and you must return the funds to your customer outside of Stripe.
+This is rare, but might happen if the refunded account is frozen.
+Completed refunds have a succeeded

 status.